 • Sentence-initial capitals

-The most prominent rule in the print system is that sentences start with individual capital letters and finish with a full stop.It was the best of times, it was the worst of times.
+The most prominent capital letters rule in printed English is that a sentence starts with a capital letter and finishes with a full stop.It was the best of times, it was the worst of times.
 (Dickens 1859)

 • Line-initial capitals

 English verse is conventionally printed with word-initial capitals starting each metrical line:

 When the evening is spread out against the sky